Darnell Mooney Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Season Stats

-- Mooney has been targeted 53 times and has 33 catches, leading the Bears with 409 receiving yards (51.1 ypg) plus one touchdown.
+- Mooney has been targeted 53 times and has 33 catches, leading the Bears with 409 yards (51.1 ypg) while scoring one touchdown this season.

+- So far this season, 25.5% of the 208 passes thrown by his team have gone Mooney's way.

 - Mooney (three red zone targets) has been the recipient of 13.6% of his team's 22 red zone pass attempts.